SOZHAA-1/AAE5303_VisLangFly_project_3D-reconstruction/AAE5303_reconstruction_submission/results/KNOWN_LIMITATIONS.md

 The stable `amtown02_small` branch confirms the pipeline works.
 However, that success does not automatically guarantee that a larger scene will remain stable under the same local resource conditions.

-## 4. GitHub should not be used as raw artifact storage

-A good GitHub submission page should document:
-- method
-- reasoning
-- result summary
-- screenshots
-- command templates

-It should not become a dump of all large intermediate artifacts.